 - Expenditure Reforms Commission (ERC) examined this issue in 2000 and made a strong statement for rationalization

-- Has Rationalization of subsidy been successful before?
+Has the Rationalization of Subsidy been Successful before?

 - Direct Benefits Transfer (DBT)has been successful in the case of LPG

-- Direct cash transfer to the farmers: Instead of subsidizing fertilizer (especially urea) plants and keeping the price of urea abnormally lower than market dictated prices, the government can simply transfer cash to farmers equivalent to the current fertilizer subsidy.
+Instead of subsidizing fertilizer (especially urea) plants and keeping the price of urea abnormally lower than market dictated prices, the government can simply transfer cash to farmers equivalent to the current fertilizer subsidy.
 It can be done through the JAM platform.
 It will help the state to offer subsidy support to poor households in a targeted and less distortive way.
 It can use using mobile money and post offices to transfer subsidies.
-This will lead to huge savingsby simply stopping the diversion of urea for non-agricultural uses and to other countries
+This will lead to huge savings by simply stopping the diversion of urea for non-agricultural uses and to other countries

-- Tie-up with Gulf Countries to Set up Plants: Pooled gas price for urea plants in India is more than three times higher than in Gulf countries.
+Pooled gas price for urea plants in India is more than three times higher than in Gulf countries.
 So the best way is setting up joint ventures in countries where gas price is relatively low.
-For Example, the Fertilizer Ministry’s joint venture in Oman, which allowed India to import fertilizer at pricesalmost 50 per cent cheaper
+For Example, the Fertilizer Ministry’s joint venture in Oman, which allowed India to import fertilizer at prices almost 50 percent cheaper

 - It is the best tonic for the ailing fertilizer industry